 I analyze business conditions in the Fifth District and have published articles on employment and other regional economic trends.

-Rick Kaglic is a regional economist at the Charlotte Branch of the Richmond Fed.
+Rick Kaglic is a senior regional economist at the Charlotte Branch of the Richmond Fed.
 He joined the Research Department in 2009 and is responsible for analyzing regional economic conditions and developments, as well as educating the region's diverse constituents on the role of the Federal Reserve and its District Banks.

 Prior to joining the Richmond Fed, Kaglic was a senior economist for Eaton Corporation, a Cleveland-based manufacturer, and chief economist for the Washington State Employment Security Department.
 He also spent 11 years as a senior business economist at the Federal Reserve Bank of Chicago, monitoring regional economic conditions and writing the Bank's widely disseminated Beige Book contribution.

 |July 10, 2014||Is the Real Recovery Here at Last?||Rick Kaglic|

 |March 26, 2014||Which Way is the Economy Headed?||Rick Kaglic|

 |January 24, 2014||South Carolina and U.S. Economic Outlook||Rick Kaglic|

 |June 14, 2013||Workforce Development and Economic Growth||Rick Kaglic|

 |May 2, 2013||The Outlook Amidst Fiscal Uncertainty||Rick Kaglic|